jamestlee513/listen-up/README.md

  ## Reviews

  Users are able to leave reviews for each podcasts!
 Each review is able to be deleted and edited.
-Each review has a podcast Id asscociated with it and can be viewed by other users.
+Each review has a podcast Id and user Id asscociated with it and can be viewed by other users.
 [CHECK IT OUT](https://github.com/jamestlee513/listen-up/blob/main/routes/podcasts.js)

  ![user auth gif](https://github.com/miguelcoria94/readme-for-listenup/blob/main/ezgif.com-gif-maker%20(5).gif)

+ When a user chooses to edit a review they are taken to a new page to complete the process.
+Once satisfied with their review they save the review and the content is replaced on the podcast page.

   ![user auth gif](https://github.com/miguelcoria94/readme-for-listenup/blob/main/fc49012b919d54ddce109c357a676d33.png)
+  A POST route is used to update an edited review based on the review Id.
+Once the review has been saved users are redirected back to the podcast page they are reviewing.

   ![user auth gif](https://github.com/miguelcoria94/readme-for-listenup/blob/main/16dd11eca7e24ce1f93a95bbcd657532.png)